syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 ![](Cell_images/Cell_img1_2.png)

-## Cell Merging
+## Cell merging

-The grid has options to merge the grid cells based on the required conditions.
-This can be enabled by setting `allow-cell-merging` property as `true` and the merge conditions can be defined in `merge-cell-info` event.
+The Grid has options to merge its cells based on the required conditions.
+This can be enabled by setting the `allow-cell-merging` property as `true` and the merge conditions can be defined in `merge-cell-info` event.
 In this event, you can get the column details and data of that particular row and column which is helpful in defining conditions.

-You can merge the rows and cells of grid, using `rowMerge`, `colMerge` and `merge` functions available in `merge-cell-info` event's argument.
+You can merge the rows and cells of Grid, using the `rowMerge`, `colMerge` and `merge` functions available in `merge-cell-info` event's argument.

 The following code example describes the above behavior.